 - Eliminates the need to balance your checkbook because all transactions are handled electronically and online.
 You can access your account at any time to see what bills have been paid and which ones are pending.
 (The only checks you need to manage that may impact the online balance of your account are the ones you write manually.)

 Pay Your Bills Once a Month

-After you setup bill pay in the system you can now change the way you pay your bills.
-At the start of each money you can enter each bill into the system and then determine the date your bank will issue the check – to correspond with the bills due date.
+After you set up bill pay in the system you can now change the way you pay your bills.
+At the start of each month, you can enter each bill into the system and then determine the date your bank will issue the check – to correspond with the bills due date.
 Once initiated, there is no need to monitor or remember when you need to write a check, the system will pay the bills automatically.

 Imagine paying your bills once a month.
 Consider how much time that will free up, and how simple managing your bills will be.